Press Release: Congregants, Elected Officials, Community & Preservation Organizations, & Historians Call to Halt the Destruction of Historic Synagogue

 Mezritch Synagogue is the Lower East Side’s last operating neoclassical “tenement synagogue,” named for how it elegantly fits into a narrow mid-block lot.
 The style and history of Mezritch Synagogue strongly resemble that of the recently-landmarked Beth Hamedrash Hagadol Anshe Ungarn Synagogue at 242 East 7th Street, which LPC deemed an increasingly-rare symbol of the Jewish immigrant experience on the Lower East Side.
 The sophisticated, ornate façades of the synagogue reflect the character of a congregation of simple means with dignified aspirations.

-Prominent synagogue members question the transparency of negotiations with Joshua Kushner & the Kushner Companies, asking the Attorney General to investigate.
+Prominent synagogue members question the transparency of negotiations with Jared Kushner & the Kushner Companies, asking the Attorney General to investigate.

 Freda Fried, a synagogue member, has said: “My father, of blessed memory, grew up on this block and was part of this synagogue for 50 years.
 He led an effort to prevent the sale of the synagogue in the 1960s and helped its revitalization before it fell upon harder times in the 70s and 80s.
 My mom also served as a member and board member until she passed away.
 As my children and nephews who occasionally pray here tell me, there is always a minyan and the people who come are dedicated to the shul and want to join but have been told they are not welcome.
 Who ever heard of a synagogue not wanting people to join?
 My children and nephews have been turned down too.
 They were lifelong members through their families and the synagogue turns them down now.”